developmentseed/osm-seed/helm/osm-seed/docs/DeployingResources.md

 web-service.yaml
 ```

-And then upgrade the stack !! 👇
+And then let's upgrade the chart 👇

 ```
 $ cd osm-seed/helm/